fwojcik/smhasher3/hashes/README.latersteps.md

 - `ENDIAN_INDEPENDENT` means that the hash output bytes are defined to be the same across platforms with differing integer byte-orderings.
 This usually applies to cryptographic hashes, and usually not to others, but there are definitely some non-cryptographic hashes that specify a correct output byte-ordering.
 - `FLOATING_POINT` means that the hash is defined to use floating-point operations.

 The list of `impl_flags` and their meanings (the `FLAG_IMPL_` prefix is omitted from all of these):
 - `SANITY_FAILS` means that this implementation fails one or more Sanity tests
-- `SLOW` means that the hash takes around 150 cycles/hash or more for the `Average` result for the "Small key speed test", but is not `VERY_SLOW`.
+- `SLOW` means that the hash either a) takes 160 cycles/hash or more for the `Average` result for the "Small key speed test", or b) hashes less than 1.0 byte/cycle for the `Average` result for either "Bulk speed test", or c) both, but is not classified as `VERY_SLOW`.
-- `VERY_SLOW` means that the hash takes around 400 cycles/hash or more for the `Average` result for the "Small key speed test".
+- `VERY_SLOW` means that the hash either a) takes 400 cycles/hash or more for the `Average` result for the "Small key speed test", or b) hashes less than 0.333 byte/cycle for the `Average` result for either "Bulk speed test", or c) both.
 - `READ_PAST_EOB` means the hash may read past the bounds of the designated input buffer.
 Note that this does NOT imply that the hash value is affected by bytes outside those specified.